blank image

 Trauma, Love, Care, and Deceit

-This painting sits in that duality — the way love can be both the hands that free you and the hands that bind you.
-Gertrude was the first person to show me deep, caring love since losing AJ, and though the story ended in heartbreak, she was also the one who broke open the locked door inside me.
-As much discord she cause, if it wasn’t for Gertrude, I wouldn’t be alive today.
+Heartbreak was how our story ended, yet Gertrude was the first person to show me deep, caring love since losing AJ.
+Even with all the discord she caused, she was also the one who broke open the locked door inside me.
+Reflecting on it now, I know that if it wasn’t for Gertrude, I wouldn’t be alive today.

 Take the Stories Home